-Flood Damage – What Your Inspector Should Look For
+Signs of Flood Damage Your Inspector Should Check For

 Planning to buy a house in one of Brisbane’s flood-affected areas?
 Be smart and book a building inspector to check for flood damage before you sign on the dotted line.

 Only a highly-trained building inspector knows exactly what to look for when it comes to flood damaged properties.
 You may think you’ve found a beauty, but a building inspector might uncover a different story.
 That home you think is a bargain could be a bargain for a reason, with serious structural issues as a result of flooding.

 Brisbane has made a staggering recovery more than five years on from the devastating 2011 floods.
 Homes have been renovated, rebuilt and brought back to life, but it pays to be cautious when buying property in one of Brisbane’s flood zones.

 Brisbane is no stranger to wild weather, with severe storms, ex-cyclones and floods giving homes a battering.
 If you’ve found your dream home in one of Brisbane’s flood-affected areas, there’s no need to fret.
 A building inspector can give your potential buy a thorough inspection for flood damage giving you peace of mind, or bargaining power, if damage is discovered.

 Not sure whether or not the house you plan to buy is in a flood-risk area?
 The Brisbane City Council’s Flood Awareness Map contains the latest flood data for Brisbane.
 You can search by suburb, street and house number to discover the flood risk of the property you hope to call home.
 It can also provide valuable historic flooding information and help you understand the potential risk of future flooding – a must when you live in Brisbane.